Privacy Policy

 Provision of personal data as statutory or contractual requirement; Requirement necessary to enter into a contract; Obligation of the data subject to provide the personal data; possible consequences of failure to provide such data.

-We clarify that the provision of personal data is partly required by law (e.g. tax regulations) or can also result from contractual provisions (e.g. information on the contractual partner).
-Sometimes it may be necessary to conclude a contract that you provide your personal data, which must subsequently be processed by us.
 You are, for example, obliged to provide us with personal data when our company signs a contract with you.
 The non-provision of the personal data would have the consequence that the contract with you could not be concluded.
-Before personal data is provided by you, you must contact any employee.
-The employee clarifies to you whether the provision of the personal data is required by law or contract or is necessary for the conclusion of the contract, whether there is an obligation to provide the personal data and the consequences of non-provision of the personal data.
+Before personal data is provided by you, you must contact our DPO or designated privacy contact.
+They will clarify to you whether the provision of the personal data is required by law or contract or is necessary for the conclusion of the contract, whether there is an obligation to provide the personal data and the consequences of non-provision of the personal data.

 Existence of automated decision-making